ElusAegis/Enclave-PSSC/discussion-topics.md

 We have used CNF form to allow an arbitrary comparison for a single cell of a contract function output.
 Yet we also need to extend this to comparing all function outputs in general as well as for different contracts.
 We achive the latter as a simplification - we need all contracts.
 Here wehave a tradeoff between the functionality and usability and type safeness.
 We could enforse stricter constraints with less functionality.
 But instead we have decided to allow more fluid verifications

+## Blockchain of Time

+When producing the epoch list, we could use either externally available data, such as Eth block hash.
+Which guarantees, that the data becomes available only every 15 seconds.
+Alternitively we can trust nodes to maintain their own counters.
+Which can be prone to issues of nodes going out of sync and over time speeding block production.
+This is a very dangerous behaviour which we do not want to allow.
+This would mean that nodes that move epochs faster will benefit more.
+Thus we will reserve to using block hashes that we know appear only every fix period of seconds.
+Alternative is a VDFs or anything else